SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 Basic Metadata Configuration

-There are two ways to define metadata in Next.js 15: static metadata export and dynamic generateMetadata function.
+There are two primary ways to define metadata in the App Router: static metadata exports and the dynamic generateMetadata function.

 Static Metadata Export: